 If US immigration were to devote extra efforts and attention to prevent such situations in the future, there are other more relevant visa and visa waiver programs to focus on, programs that allow 70 million foreigners annually to enter the USA versus a paltry 36,000.

-While logic says there should NOT be any effect, the nature of US politics suggests there most likely WILL be "fallout.
+While logic says there should NOT be any effects on K1 visa, the nature of US politics suggests there most likely WILL be “fallout.

 There is a saying in legal circles. “hard cases make bad laws”.

 What it means is that when a case or event resonates with the public and generates a strong emotional and sympathetic response, often the laws that are rushed into enactment in the aftermath, are”bad” laws.
 They are not particularly fair or balanced, or well thought out, they are but a “knee jerk” political response to the public’s emotions.

 The International Marriage Broker Regulation Act, enacted in 2006, which legislates draconian requirements on how a fiance visa couple is allowed to first meet, who may or may not do the introduction, what requirements must be met, under what circumstances may the American apply, etc, WHICH today causes so many headaches and problems for legitimate K1 visa couples is an example of such a “bad” law.

 The “hard” case was a pregnant K1 visa bride was murdered by her estranged husband.
 It was single instance, personally tragic, but statistically null.
 But the emotions and sympathy that that one case generated, caused the harsh IMBRA laws we are stuck with today.